certtools/intelmq/docs/user/bots.md

 ### Generic DB Lookup <div id="intelmq.bots.experts.generic_db_lookup.expert" />

 This bot is capable for enriching intelmq events by lookups to a database.
-Currently only PostgreSQL and SQLite are supported.
+Currently PostgreSQL, SQLite, MSSQL, and MySQL/MariaDB are supported.

 If more than one result is returned, a ValueError is raised.